The Club moves with the times while honouring its traditions and the women who made possible the freedoms we take for granted today.

 Rose Scott supports women’s right to vote as a founding member of the Womanhood Suffrage League of New South Wales.

-The Women’s College is established as the first residential college for women.
+The Women’s College is established as the first residential college for women at an Australian University.

 Non-Aboriginal women win the right to vote in federal elections and Club membership stands at nearly four hundred women.

 The Club relocates to Challis House in Martin Place in 1908 and then to 77 King Street in 1913.

 Premises at 161 Elizabeth Street are acquired by the Club and the Foundation Stone is laid.

 Official Opening of Beaumont House.
 Total cost £31,635/10/2

 Membership increases to more than 800.
 Influential members include women’s rights luminaries such as: Jessie Street (suffragette, human rights activist and Australia’s only female delegate to the United Nations), Louisa Macdonald (first principal of The Women’s College) and Adela Pankhurst (suffragette and political campaigner).

 The Women's rights movement seeks equal rights and opportunities and greater personal freedom for women.

 The Women’s Club settles into its current home at 179 Elizabeth Street overlooking Hyde Park.